intrntbrn/awesomewm-vim-tmux-navigator/README.md

   <img src="https://s7.gifyu.com/images/magic2c10caab0952e59d4.gif">
 </p>

-`awesomewm-vim-tmux-navigator` lets you navigate seamlessly between system windows, vim splits and tmux panes using a consisent set of hotkeys.
+`awesomewm-vim-tmux-navigator` lets you navigate seamlessly between system windows, vim splits and tmux panes by only using your awesomewm navigation keybindings.
-Every vim split and tmux pane is treated like a standalone system window and you can forget your (n)vim/tmux specific navigation hotkeys.
+Every vim split and tmux pane is treated like a regular system window, allowing you to forget your vim/tmux specific navigation hotkeys.
-It also works for complex scenarios like embedded vim splits inside tmux panes.
+It also works in complex scenarios like embedded vim splits inside tmux panes.

-The plugin is based on [christoomey/vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator) and [fogine/vim-i3wm-tmux-navigator](https://github.com/fogine/vim-i3wm-tmux-navigator).
+This plugin adds another layer to christoomey's plugin [vim-tmux-navigator](https://github.com/christoomey/vim-tmux-navigator), which does most of the heavy lifting.

 How does it work
 ------------